Seneca, South Carolina: History

 In the antebellum period, this area was part of the Pickens District, South Carolina.
 The state had used jurisdictions such as parish, county, district, and county again in its history.
 Oconee County was not organized until 1868, after the American Civil War.

 Seneca was founded in 1873, during the Reconstruction era, as the railroad town "Seneca City", named for the Seneca River and a historic Cherokee town known as Isunigu.
 It was called Seneca in a kind of transliteration by British colonists.

 Seneca City was developed at the intersection of the Blue Ridge Railroad and the newly built Atlanta and Charlotte Air Line Railroad.
 Both lines are now part of the Norfolk Southern Railway.
 A. W. Thompson and J. J. Norton, who were locating engineers for the Air Line Railroad, purchased the land from Col. Brown of Anderson, South Carolina, also in the large Pickens District.
 A stake marking the center of town was driven into the ground at the intersection of the railroad tracks and the current Townville Street.
-The land was divided into lots for one-half mile from the stake.
+The land was divided into lots for a one-half mile from the stake.
 An auction was held on August 14, 1873.
 The town was given a charter by the state legislature on March 14, 1874.
 In 1908, the name was changed to the shorter Seneca.

 Seneca developed as a marketing and shipping point for cotton, the major commodity crop in this uplands area.
 During the harvest, wagons bringing cotton would line up for blocks from the railroad station.
 A passenger terminal, several hotels, and a park were built near the railroad tracks.
 Recently, this park was named the Norton-Thompson Park in honor of the city's founders.